telerik/kendo-ui-core/docs/controls/hybrid/styles/styling.md

         color: pink;
     }

-The CSS rule is bigger than the iOS one, as the Android theme mostly has highlight colors on its active states.
+The CSS rule is longer than the iOS one, as the Android theme has mostly highlight colors on its active states.

+### Change Android Tint Color for Specific Views

-Additionally a single View tint color can be changed by simply adding a CSS class to it and changing the above CSS accordingly.
+Additionally, a single View tint color can be changed by simply adding a CSS class to it and changing the above CSS accordingly.
 Make sure to avoid raising the CSS specificity above 20
-(avoid #ID selectors and !important).
+(avoid `#ID` selectors and `!important`).

-### Change the iOS7 tint color for a specific View
+###### Example

     .specific-view .km-shim,
     .specific-view .km-popup,